 - Unexplained weight loss or loss of appetite

 Most of the time, having these symptoms does not mean you have bile duct cancer.
 Other conditions have similar symptoms.
-See a doctor if you have any of these symptoms and it does not go away.
+So it's important to be evaluated to determine whether the cause is bile duct cancer or another issue.

-If you are diagnosed with bile duct cancer, your doctor will likely refer to you a specialist in liver and gastrointestinal cancers who can determine the next best steps for confirm the diagnosis and treatment.
+If you are diagnosed with bile duct cancer, your doctor will likely refer you liver and GI cancer specialists who can determine the next best steps to confirm the diagnosis and treatment.

-- Complementary therapies: Rush offers acupuncture, massage and other options to help you cope with pain, loss of energy and other challenges related to bile duct cancer.
+Complementary therapies, such as acupuncture, massage and other options to help you cope with pain, loss of energy and other challenges related to gallbladder cancer.